Let’s work together to stop abuse

 Rock It Up, Madawaska! is an annual event in its 2nd year.
 This event includes music by DJ Adam and vendors in Bicentennial Park on September 7, 2017 from 6-8PM.

 Chalk It Up, Fort Kent! is an annual event in its 6th year.
 This community-wide campaign invites schools, community groups and businesses to promote awareness of domestic violence by creating sidewalk chalk art.
 Participants will write facts and statistics about domestic abuse in areas that get a lot of foot traffic.
 By visualizing the epidemic through quotes, drawings, and statistics, Hope and Justice Project hopes to help create a community that refuses to tolerate abuse or violence.
-Date and time to be determined
+This event will take place at the Sears Parking lot on September 15, 2017 from 10AM-12PM.

 Light It Up, Houlton! is an annual community event in its 2nd year.
 This event will be held on October 5, 2017 at the Houlton Recreation Center beginning at 6pm.
 It will include a walk, speakers, and a remembrance ceremony for past victims of domestic violence homicide.
 Participants will be encouraged to light up the night with purple glow-sticks for domestic violence awareness.